In 3 steps fit for spring!

 Aerate young lawn - especially when he was transferred in autumn – tender and only with the broadfork to stimulate growth.
 De-thatching with 3 mm depth is too intense for young grass.

 Step 3: Supply with nutrients!

 After de-thatching and / or aerating, the lawn is ready for a high quality fertilizer that slowly releases its nutrients.
 Particularly in spring you have to take attention on the quality of the fertilizer - a fertilizer that releases too quickly its nutrients, promoting the growth indeed, but not the quality of the new grass stalks.
-Give your lawn some time - around the ice-men in May, it will eventually become cold again.
+Give your lawn some time and use a slowly releasing fertilizer - around the ice-men in May, it will eventually become cold again.
 So your lawn should be strengthened to withstand a small cold snap.